KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

      Text editor of text widget configuration.

 On the “Text editor” tab you can type the desired text in center panel and customize it.
 Using the dataset tab it is possbile to associate dataset values to the text and read it real time at each execution.
 Move to the dataset tab to add a dataset to the widget.
 Then, going back to the Text editor tab, the user will find the dataset columns on the right side, as well as a set of functions to eventually apply to the fields.
-We summed up main steps in the Figure 7.4.
+We summed up main steps in the Figure below.
 To add a function to a measure first select the desired function and then the field of numeric type.

 .. figure:: media/image145.png